openhpc/cloudwg/tutorials/sc20/exercise4.md

 * Dockerfiles are converted to gzip'd compressed charliecloud images
 * Images are transferred to our HPC system
 * Charliecloud compressed images are unpacked into a directory
-* SLURM jobs are submitted to run the Charliecloud workloads
+* [Charliecloud containers are run on the cluster](http://0.0.0.0:4000/tutorials/sc20/exercise4.html#simple-container-execution-live-tutorial-users-start-here) (Live tutorial users start here)